cabbetlong/tyme/README.md

 t1.After(t2) // false
 t3.Between(t1, t2) // true
 ```
-- Comparison with time string:
+- Comparison with time string
 > **NOTE:** All of below functions is not safely!
 If tyme cannot parse the string, it will panic.
 ```go
 t1 := Now()